 Regardless of whether their illness was work-related or not (some were, some weren't), they were ordinary people who had been working in their chosen field; teachers, police officers, court workers, public servants.
 They lived in big cities and country towns.
 They were parents and single people.
 They had hobbies.
 They played sport.
-They spent time with their families.
+They loved their families.

 There was nothing special or unusual about these people.
 They were just like you and I and at that point in time they were really having trouble staying on top of things.
 Many of them had no prior experience of mental illness.
-Many of them had very little idea of what was happening to them.
+Some had little idea of what was happening.
 Many of them lacked the kind of support they needed to get well.

-This was a real eye opener for me.
+This was a real eye opener.
 I realised that mental illness is not confined to any one group of individuals.
 It is not strange, or odd, or unusual.
 It is very, very ordinary and far more common than we may think.

 - In each year, approximately one in every five Australians will experience a mental illness.